 - frequent use of medications, particularly painkillers

 See your doctor if you experience pain in the solar plexus area that hasn’t gone away after one week.
 Make an appointment right away if you think you may have diabetes or are experiencing severe pain.
 It could be related to conditions like pancreatitis.
+You can connect to a physician in your area using the Healthline FindCare tool.

 If you’re experiencing severe abdominal pain after a physical blow or trauma, seek immediate emergency medical attention.